SCIENCE AND RELIGION

 am merely trying here to set the stage for what follows in this

-3. PHILOSOPHICAL ANALYSIS OF "LIRE, THE UNIVERSE AND EVERYTHING"
+3. PHILOSOPHICAL ANALYSIS OF "LIFE, THE UNIVERSE AND EVERYTHING"

 having stated that the